 Once you have a BLAS installed and linked to numpy, download PLATON, install the requirements, and install PLATON itself.
-The easiest way is to use pip:

-'''

-pip install platon

-'''
+Although it is possible to install PLATON using pip (pip install platon), the recommended method is to clone the GitHub repository and install from there.
+This is because the repository includes examples, which you don't get when pip installing.